stardog-union/launchpad-docs/voicebox.md

 #### Username/Password Connections

 When you authenticate through the Launchpad interface (create a new connection), Launchpad obtains a JWT from the Stardog server on behalf of the authenticated user and persists it beyond the Launchpad session for subsequent requests.
 If you try and use the connection in Launchpad and your token is invalid or expired, Launchpad will prompt you to re-authenticate, obtaining a new JWT and persisting it for future use.
-This means that its possible for a JWT associated with the connection to expire when using it programmatically and not through the Launchpad UI since you will not be prompted to re-authenticate.
+This means that it is possible for a JWT associated with the connection to expire when using it programmatically and not through the Launchpad UI since you will not be prompted to re-authenticate.

 If you encounter authentication errors or want to ensure you always have a valid token for programmatic requests, you can manually retrieve a fresh token from the Stardog server associated with the Voicebox app's connection using the `/admin/token` endpoint ([as described below](#manual-token-retrieval-from-stardog)) and include it in your requests using the `X-SD-Auth-Token` header to override the stored credential.
 You could also log into Launchpad and re-authenticate the connection to obtain a new JWT, but this is not always practical for programmatic use.